 Regular eye exams are the only way to prevent glaucoma, as blindness or significant vision loss can be prevented if the disease is diagnosed and treated in the early stages.
 That's why routine comprehensive eye exams which include glaucoma testing are so important.

 Getting your eyes checked regularly can ensure that any existing eye problems are detected early enough to prevent or slow ocular damage.
-Contact Switalski Eye Care in Plano to book your comprehensive eye exam today!
+Contact Switalski Eye Care in East Plano to book your comprehensive eye exam today!

 - A: Having a parent with glaucoma does not mean that the child will automatically develop the condition too.
 However, those people with an immediate family history (parents, siblings) of glaucoma are at more risk to develop this disease.
 Patients should have a comprehensive eye examination each year to evaluate the health of the eyes and to look for signs of glaucoma.
 Some of these signs can be an increase in the pressure of the eyes as well as changes to the appearance of the optic nerve.
 Many times there are no symptoms noticed by the patient.
 If there is suspicion of glaucoma, more frequent visits to the eye doctor along with additional nerve testing are often required.